department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/processes.md

         - Move the ticket to the Validate column
         - Attach at least 1 of the following to the ticket per ticket type
             - For design/wireframe tickets
-                - Screenshots
+                - Screenshots of wireframes
-                - Links to section in Abstract
+                - Links to section in Abstract with relevant wireframes
+            - For content tickets (TBD)
+                - Link to spreadsheet with content
+                - Actual content
             - For research tickets
-                - Links to files
+                - Links to relevant files
             - For development tickets
                 - Screenshots of completed work
                 - Link to Review Environment